 - Coordinates management of all forms of government information.

 - Drives information access and sharing across the sector.

 - Increases management of information as an asset.

 - Builds community trust in government information management.

 NSW Government Open Data Policy

-The policy sets the NSW Government vision of Better, faster, more open data and applies to all NSW Government agencies including cluster agencies, Departments, Statutory Bodies and Shared Services Providers.
+The NSW Government Open Data Policy sets the NSW Government vision of Better, faster, more open data and applies to all NSW Government agencies including cluster agencies, Departments, Statutory Bodies and Shared Services Providers.
 The target audience for the policy spans all government agencies, non-government organisations (NGOs), academia, industry (including ICT developers) and members of the public who are interested in or have a specific use for government data.

 Central are a set of Open Data Principles and tools to implement